atakanaltok/awesome-useful-websites/README.md

 * https://kb.adguard.com/en/general/dns-providers - You can configure any DNS server to be used instead of the system default provided by the router or ISP
 * https://tls12.xargs.org/ - Every byte of a TLS connection is explained and reproduced
 * https://cidr.xyz/ - Interactive IP address and CIDR range visualizer
+* https://icanhazip.com/ - Only your IP address on the top os the page
+* https://iplocation.io/ - Provides you free location tracking of an entered IP Address.
+It tracks the IP's city, country, latitude, and longitude data instantly through various Geo IP Databases available in the market
+* https://ifconfig.co/ - Find your own IP address, and information about it
+* https://ipinfo.io/ (~$) - Accurate IP address data that keeps pace with secure, specific, and forward-looking use cases
 * https://dnschecker.org/ - Provides a free DNS lookup service to check Domain Name System records against a selected list of DNS servers located in multiple regions worldwide
 * https://www.davidc.net/sites/default/subnets/subnets.html - Visual Subnet Calculator
 * https://howdns.works/ - Colorful explanation of how DNS works with comics